 To turn on Wi-Fi calling, go to Settings > Phone > Wi-Fi Calling.
-You might need to enter or confirm your address for emergency services.
+You may need to enter or confirm your address for the emergency services.

-If Wi-Fi Calling is available, you’ll see Wi-Fi after your carrier name in the status bar.
+If Wi-Fi Calling is available, you’ll see "Wi-Fi" in the status bar while viewing Control Centre.
 Then your calls will use Wi-Fi Calling.

-When cellular service is available, your iPhone uses it for emergency calls.
-If you turned on Wi-Fi Calling and cellular service isn't available, emergency calls might use Wi-Fi calling.
-Your device's location may be used to aid response efforts when you place an emergency call, regardless of whether you enable Location Services.
+When mobile service is available, your iPhone will use it for emergency calls.
+If you've turned on Wi-Fi Calling and mobile service isn't available, emergency calls may use Wi-Fi Calling.
+Your device's location may be used to aid response efforts when you make an emergency call, regardless of whether you've enabled Location Services.

 Add a device to use it with Wi-Fi calling

-- Check that the device that you want to add has the latest version of software.
+- Check that the device you want to add has the latest version of software.

 - On your iPhone, go to Settings > Phone > Wi-Fi Calling.